 Be sure to use a level as you go down, attaching pieces of tape as you go.
 If you just adhere it to the wall, it could end up crooked.

 Now comes the fun part.
 I decided to purchase a Cricut machine for cutting the vinyl.
-I did a little research online and found that the blades on the Cricut last longer than those on the Silohoutte, and it’s more user-friendly (which I need!).
-Please note: I am a label-lover, so I have wanted one of these machines forever, and when it was going to cost us $80-$100 to get football field wall decals, my husband was on board with doing it ourselves.
+I did a little research online and found that the blades on the Cricut last longer than those on the Silhouette, and it’s more user-friendly (which I need!).
+You can also purchase football field wall decals if you prefer.

 I basically set up my numbers in the design program and was able to get 6 numbers on a 12″ x 12″ sheet of vinyl.
 I made each number 5.7 inches in height, and allowed the program to adjust the width so the numbers would look balanced on the wall.
 I found that creating each number individually worked better than creating one text box with all the numbers.